Our Radiologic Technology Program is a selective admission, 2-year Associate of Applied Science degree program.

 The RT(R) plays an important role on the medical team as a diagnostic imager to the radiologist.

 - Operating fixed and mobile X-ray equipment in a variety of settings

 Learn more details about RT(R) skills and activities: Radiography Practice Standards (PDF will open in a new window)

 Our mission is to provide Radiologic Technologists who demonstrate competency, professionalism and quality patient care skills.

-Successful completion of our two-year program should allow the graduate to accomplish the following:
+Successful completion of our 2-year program should allow you to accomplish the following:

 The Joint Review Committee on Education in Radiologic Technology (JRCERT) collects completion rates, credentialing examination pass rates and job placement rates for accredited programs across the country.